Zoot Woman: Star Climbing (2014)

 On 1 January 2013, the band announced on Facebook and Twitter that they look forward to introducing and touring the new album Star Climbing.
 On 11 December 2013, Zoot Woman's new single, "The Stars Are Bright" was made available on iTunes, nearly one year after the initial album announcement.

 Other singles from Star Climbing include the song "Don't Tear Yourself Apart".
 The latter is described by critics as "a ravishing melody paired with the unmistakable vocals of Johnny Blake."
 It was recorded in a similar way to "It's Automatic", minimal music, simple song, written on an old Casio synthesizer and Roland TR-909 drum machine.

 Stuart Price said in a statement, "We recorded Star Climbing over a three-year period between our studios, working on songs and lyrics until we felt like we had found the albums direction.
 It is our most distinctive album to date, combining all our different tastes and styles into one."

 Absence (2017)

-In 2016 Zoot Woman started a social media campaign uploading short segments of 'songs in the making' that would eventually become the album Absence.
-Titles include ‘Haunt Me’, ‘Ordinary Face’ and ‘I Said It Again’.
-Absence is the band’s fifth album, and would appear to be the first to feature any collaborative songs.
-Kylie Minogue will feature on the track 'Still Feels Like The First Time'.
-The album release date listed on Zoot Woman Instagram and in the media: June 16th 2017.
-Released on ZWR worldwide under licence to Snowhite Records, who are based in Berlin, Germany.
+In 2016, Zoot Woman started a social media campaign uploading short segments of 'songs in the making' that would eventually become the album Absence - including ‘Haunt Me’, ‘Ordinary Face’ and ‘I Said It Again’.
+Absence was the band’s fifth album, the first to feature collaborative songs - most notably, Kylie Minogue featured on the track 'Still Feels Like The First Time'.
+The album released on June 16, 2017, under ZWR worldwide under licence to Snowhite Records, who are based in Berlin, Germany.